 If the error is greater than +/- 5%, the audit has failed.
 The error is usually caused by tape movement during the insertion and removal of the zero and span foils.
-Redo the test while paying attention to minimizing tape movement.
+If a large error occurs, redo the test while paying attention to minimizing tape movement.